Kelvintos/open-science/Introduction to Linux.md

 - Reasons to adopt Linux
 - Understand basic Linux filesystem
 - Differentiate between relative and absolute paths
-- Learn to make and common operations with directories
+- Learn to make dirs and common operations with directories
 - Be able to explain the "ls" output
 - Know how to manipulate files and file contents
 - Basics of shell scripting